allen-hunter/cppMiniLint/README.md

 - Detection of code blocks commented out with #if 0 preprocessor commands
 - Detection of long files
 - Detection of uncopyrighted files
+- Detection of header protection (ie pragma once or ifdefs)

 ## RoadMap:
 ### Framework Architecture: